Everyday activities, help and support

-Time to Talk - talking therapies services in West Sussex run by Sussex Community NHS Foundation Trust.
+Talking therapy services in West Sussex are run by Sussex Community NHS Foundation Trust.
 A free and confidential service is offered to people aged 18 and over who are registered with a local GP.
 More details on the Sussex Community NHS Foundation Trust website.

 Other useful sources of support

-- West Sussex Self Harm guide on the YMCA Right Here website
+- Self harm resources on the e-wellbeing website

 - Mental Health Foundation